-Ally Week, taking place this year on September 26-30, 2016, is a national dialogue about how everyone -- in and out of school -- can work to become better allies to LGBT youth.
+Ally Week, this year taking place on September 26-30, 2016, is a national dialogue about how everyone -- in and out of school -- can work to become better allies to LGBT youth.

-We know that allyship is about more than broadly supporting LGBT people; it's an active, ongoing process of advocating for LGBT youth (and other marginalized groups) without speaking for them or over them.
+We know that allyship is about more than broadly supporting LGBTQ people; it's an active, ongoing process of advocating for LGBTQ youth (and other marginalized groups) without speaking for them or over them.
 During #AllyWeek, we challenge one another to think critically about what allyship means, how we are allies to others, and what kind of allies we seek out for ourselves.

 Supported by over 20 endorsers, Ally Week is an opportunity for us to recognize what true allyship looks like for each of us.
-How should you get started?

-IF you're an educator, take a look at our Ally Week Guide for Educators to learn how you can support your students during Ally Week.
+IF you're an educator, take a look at Ally Week Guide for Educators to learn how you can support your students during Ally Week.

 Tweet or Instagram with the hashtag #myallies to tell us what you need from your allies, and use #AllyWeek to tell us how you're participating.